If you’d prefer to listen/watch instead of read, check out our YouTube video on how to clean up your Pinterest profile and boards!

-At least two times per year I like to go through my Pinterest boards and make sure they are cleaned up and organized.
+At least two times per year, we like to go through our Pinterest boards and make sure they are cleaned up and organized.
 This DOES NOT involve deleting pins.
 Move your finger away from that delete button.
-I have a simple four-step method that I use to make sure the process isn’t overly time consuming.

 - Change out your profile picture making sure to use the same picture you have on other social platforms.
 Consistent profile pictures can make a huge difference in brand identification.

 - Update your description with keywords that tell pinners what you are all about.